petrusmatiros/petrusmatiros/README.md

  <h1>Hi there 👋</h1>

 I'm Petrus, a young full stack developer looking for the next awesome thing to work on.

+<h2>Facts to know about me</h2>
-I have a deep and sophisticated understanding of design, UX and UI.
-This allows me to excel in working with frontend development.
+* Deep and sophisticated understanding of design, UX and UI.
+* Experienced frontend developer

-I have a passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.
+* passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.

 <h2>Skills</h2>